By: Corey Walker

 Disfigurement: If the injury causes scarring or other unsightly marks, you are entitled to recover for the disfigurement and humiliation or embarrassment associated with the disfigurement.

-This article contains general statements, is not intended as legal advice or legal opinions and does not create an attorney-client relationship.
-Do not act or rely upon the information in this article without seeking the advice of an attorney because changes in the law occur frequently and you should consult with an attorney with respect to your particular case.
+This article contains general statements, is not intended as legal advice or legal opinions, and does not create an attorney-client relationship.
+Do not act or rely upon the information in this article without seeking the advice of an attorney because changes in the law occur frequently and may want to consult with an attorney for your particular case.